 That is really a strong statement – God will not forgive us if we do not forgive others who have sinned against us.

 I can hear some of you saying, “but you don’t know how deeply wounded I am.”
 Yes, actually I do, because I’ve been deeply wounded.
 So deeply wounded that even though I knew I must forgive, it took me a very long time to forgive and mean it.
-The Bible says that God knows our heart – so he knew that I realized I had to forgive this person, but I wasn’t ready yet.
-So, He waited until I came to Him, repented of my part in that situation and He forgave me.
+The Bible says that God knows our heart–he knew that I realized I had to forgive this person, but I wasn’t ready yet.
+He waited until I came to Him, repented of my part in that situation and He forgave me.
 There is, honestly, no better feeling than to be forgiven and restored to God.